timrodz/dotfiles/README.md

 # .timrodzrc

-A list of all configuration files for all my OS combinations!
+A handy tool set for setting up my computers, featuring OSX + Ubuntu + Windows (WSL)

 Every folder contains a shell script that synchronizes the settings from this repo to your local machine.
-They just need permissions to run:
+If you need permissions to run them:

 ```shell
 chmod +x dir/sync.sh
 ```

-It's highly recommended to run all commands from the directory they're stored in.
+You need to run all commands from the directory they're stored in.
+Otherwise you'll get undesired results.

 ```shell
 cd dir
 ./sync.sh
 ```

-## Apps
+## My apps

+This setup is clearly opinionated, but I chose these apps + configs because they're lightweight and work across all platforms.

 ### Terminal